Generic name: camphor and menthol topical [ KAM-for-and-MEN-thol-TOP-ik-al ]

 What should I avoid while using Freeze It?

 If this medication gets in your eyes, nose, or mouth, rinse with water.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Freeze It may cause serious side effects.
 Stop using Freeze It and call your doctor at once if you have:

 severe burning, stinging, or irritation after using this medicine; or

 breathing problems after using this medicine on the chest or throat.

 Less serious side effects may be more likely, and you may have none at all.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.